7 Results-Driven Secrets to Build a Conversion Centric Product Page

 Did you know you can significantly improve the conversion of your website and increase sales just by revamping the content and features on the product page itself?

-In the first quarter of 2020, online sales jumped 24% and, as of March, comprised 48% of total sales.
-Online hair care sales leaped 41% over last year, followed by skincare at a 27% increase, fragrance at 19%, and makeup up 18%.
-You might be thinking this is a great time to invest in driving more traffic to your brand website — which is true — but there is little sense in investing in digital advertising to drive traffic to your website if the website is not currently set up to efficiently convert a sale.
+In 2020 it is projected that overall retail sales will drop by 10.5% while online sales will grow by 18%*.
+You might be thinking this is a great time to invest in driving more traffic to your eCommerce website — which is true — but there is little sense in investing in digital advertising to increase visitors to your website if the website is not currently set up to efficiently convert a sale.

 1. Style + Substance